Understanding the Digital Shelf

 You’ve got to have the right SEO elements on your product page, but that alone won’t always get you to the first page of Google search results.
 You’re going to need high-quality images, video, 360º spin photography, and a way to get lots of traffic to your product pages so they stay on top.
 Knowing all the little tips and tricks to optimize product SEO is crucial.

-Working with an SEO agency is one of the best ways to create a targeted SEO strategy.
-They can help you identify keywords and build a plan to keep your top products on the digital shelf.
-Posting on your blog and social channels at regular intervals will also contribute value to your SEO strategy.
+Working with an SEO agency is another way to create a targeted SEO strategy.
+An agency can help identify keywords and build a plan to keep your top products on the digital shelf.
+Posting on your blog and social channels at regular intervals will also enrich your SEO strategy.

 4. Stay on top of reviews and garner as many as possible

-Customer reviews help people make purchase decisions and they help SEO.
-So you need to have a customer review element on your product pages and a strategy to get reviews for your products.
-Send emails directly after purchases and reminders after an interval of time.
+Customer reviews help people make purchase decisions, and they help SEO.
+Incorporate customer review functionality on your product pages and a strategy for encouraging reviews of your products.
+Send buyers emails directly after they’ve made a purchase and reminders afterwards.
 Make sure to include incentives whenever you can, but don’t ever pay for false reviews.

 Level up your digital shelf strategy

-You can level up your digital shelf strategy by focusing on the right products, maintaining competitive prices, investing in SEO strategy, and getting reviews.
+You can level up your digital shelf strategy by focusing on the right products, maintaining competitive prices, investing in SEO strategy, getting reviews, and learning about your audiences.
 Remember that your product information has to be accurate if you want customers to trust your products on the shelf.
 With consistency, hard work, and the right technology, you can win the coveted space that’s front and center on the digital shelf.

-Acquia’s combined product information management (PIM) and digital asset management (DAM) solution can help you optimize your digital shelf.
-Request, watch, or click through a demo of Acquia DAM (Widen) to see what it can do for your digital strategy.
+Acquia’s combined product information management (PIM) and digital asset management (DAM) solution can help you optimize your digital shelf, as can our CDP.
+Request, watch, or click through a demo of Acquia DAM (Widen) and Acquia CDP to see what they can do for your digital strategy.